richm/linux-system-roles-aide/contributing.md

-# Contributing to the aide Linux System Role
+# Contributing to the Aide Linux System Role

 ## Where to start